Mychonastes: Taxonomy

 In 2011, Krienitz et al. proposed that Pseudodictyosphaerium be combined with Mychonastes into a single genus; since the latter genus was published earlier in 1978, its name has priority, therefore making Pseudodictyosphaerium a synonym of Mychonastes.
+Pseudodictyosphaerium was differentiated from Mychonastes in having colonies of cells.
+However, most strains can form both single cells and colonies, prompting the merger of the two genera.